 1. For the purpose of the five highest paid executive disclosures, Executives are defined as Disclosed Executives or other members of the ExCo.
 For the 2020 financial year the five highest paid executives include four Disclosed Executives and the Group Executive, International (F Faruqui).
 Rights granted to Disclosed Executives as remuneration in 2020 are included in the table.
 Rights granted to F Faruqui as remuneration in 2020 include four tranches of deferred share rights and two tranches of performance rights granted on 22 Nov 2019.
-(14,298 (tranche 1) deferred share rights first exercisable 22 Nov 2020, expiring 29 Nov 2021, 13,636 (tranche 2) deferred share rights first exercisable 22 Nov 2021, expiring 29 Nov 2021; 8,033 (tranche 3) deferred share rights first exercisable 22 Nov 2022, expiring 29 Nov 2022; 4,257 (tranche 4) deferred share rights first exercisable 22 Nov 2022, expiring 29 Nov 2023; 51,839 (tranche 1) and 17,279 (tranche 2) performance rights first exercisable 22 Nov 2023.
-Solve 2023 as ubject to meeting performance hurdles, expiring 22 Nov 2025).
+(14,298 (tranche 1) deferred share rights first exercisable 22 Nov 2020, expiring 29 Nov 2019, 11,363 (tranche 2) deferred share rights first exercisable 22 Nov 2021, expiring 29 Nov 2021; 8,033 (tranche 3) deferred share rights first exercisable 22 Nov 2022, expiring 29 Nov 2022, 4,257 (tranche 4) deferred share rights first exercisable 22 Nov 2023, expiring 29 Nov 2023, 51,839 (tranche 1) and 17,279 (tranche 2) performance rights first exercisable 22 Nov 2023, expiring 29 Nov 2023, subject to meeting performance hurdles, expiring 22 Nov 2025).
 No rights have been granted to the CEO, Disclosed Executives or the five highest paid executives since the end of 2020 up to the Directors' Report sign-off date.
 2. The point in time value of shares/share rights and/or performance rights is based on the one day VWAP of the Company's shares traded on the ASX on the date of vesting, lapsing/forfeiture or exercising/sale/transfer out of trust, multiplied by the number of shares/share rights and/or performance rights.
-The ventice price for all share rights/performance rights is 50.00.
+The exercise price for all share rights/performance rights is 50.00.
 No terms of share-based payment transactions have been altered or modified during the reporting period.
 3. The number vested and exercisable is the number of shares, options and rights that remain vested at the end of the reporting period.
-No shares, options and rights that remain vested at the end of the reporting period.
-No shares, options and rights there vested and unexercisable.
+No shares, options and rights were vested and unexercisable.